Introductions and Links

 The LTMF is a grouping of trainees, trainers and managers in NHS Lothian, and is a great opportunity to find out what is going on at work and in training, and to raise questions via your representatives.

-Please apply here to be included in the LTMF mailing list and find out about future meetings.
-These are usually held bimonthly but are looking to increase in frequency.
+Please email us to be included in the LTMF mailing list and find out about future meetings.
+These are currently being held every other Wednesday.

 Trickle is a new feedback service we have launched for doctors-in-training earlier this year.